 As we powered up the camera for the first time, it asked us to update its firmware (which seems to be the norm these days), and within five minutes we were in business.
 Then, we turned to the app.

 Since we already had a Ring Doorbell camera, we were familiar with Ring’s app.
 It’s the best way to keep tabs on your home from pretty much anywhere, and it gets high marks from critics and consumers alike.

 We took note of a few extras Ring has added on recently; one of them is Linked Devices, which let us see the views from all of our Ring cameras from a single dashboard.
 This feature also lets you create links to alert one camera to another camera when it picks up a particular activity.
 Don’t worry, we’ll explain.

 To get a firsthand view of how Linked Devices works, we decided to focus on the neighborhood friendly feline.

 For background, this cat is not ours.
 We don’t know if she belongs to anyone; she seems to enjoy skipping down our street from yard to yard, likely looking for food or cover (if only we weren’t allergic to cats!).
 So before nightfall, we devised a plan.

-We went into Linked Devices on the app and told it to begin recording video on our Floodlight Camera any time motion is detected on the other two Ring outdoor cameras we have – our doorbell camera and our spotlight camera.
-That way, if our mysterious neighborhood cat happens to run through our yard at any point overnight, there’s a good chance our cameras would catch it!
+We went into Linked Devices on the app and programmed it to begin recording video on our Floodlight Camera any time motion was detected on our two other Ring outdoor cameras – a doorbell camera and spotlight camera.
+That way, if our mysterious neighborhood cat happened to run through our yard at any point overnight, there’d be a good chance our cameras would catch it!

 Pro Tip: We recommend cameras with infrared night vision because they don’t rely on ambient light.
 Seeing in the dark is never easy, but with infrared, you’ll see lots more detail at night.